Bogdanp/quicksilver.vim/README.md

 `C-n` turns on `normal matching`.

+If you prefer normal matching and would like Quicksilver to default to it instead of fuzzy matching then you can add `let g:QSMatchFn = 'normal'` to your `.vimrc`.

 If a file with the given pattern does not exist then it will be opened for editing.
 If a pattern ends in `/`, quicksilver will create a new folder, change its CWD to that folder and remain in insert mode